strongloop/strongloop.com2/_posts/2018-11-02-october-milestone.md

 #### IBM Cloud Deployment

-LoopBack 4 is IBM Cloud capable now and a guide has been written and will be published showing how to create a Cloudant-based LoopBack app locally and deploying it to IBM Cloud using Cloud Foundry.
+We have written a [deployment guide](https://loopback.io/doc/en/lb4/Deploying-to-IBM-Cloud.html) to show how to create a Cloudant-based LoopBack app locally and deploy it to IBM Cloud using Cloud Foundry.
+It also shows how to use the Cloudant service provisioned on IBM Cloud in the application.

-The team has planned to focus efforts on Kubernetes deployment in the future which would provide much more advanced capabilities.
+The team plans to look into deploying LoopBack 4 application to vendor-neutral deployment targets, such as Kubernetes.

 ### Build infrastructure